-Prerequisite: ABE 070 with a minimum grade of C or ABE 072 with a minimum grade of C or ABE 073 with a minimum grade of C or ABE 074 with a minimum grade of C or ABE 075 with a minimum grade of C or ABE 077 with a minimum grade of C or ABE 078 with a minimum grade of C or ABE 079 with a minimum grade of C or ABE 079 with a minimum grade of C or Minimum CASAS reading score of 211 or Minimum writing sample score of 3
+Prerequisite: ABE 070 with a minimum grade of C or ABE 072 with a minimum grade of C or ABE 073 with a minimum grade of C or ABE 074 with a minimum grade of C or ABE 075 with a minimum grade of C or ABE 077 with a minimum grade of C or ABE 078 with a minimum grade of C or ABE 079 with a minimum grade of C or Minimum CASAS reading score of 211 or Minimum writing sample score of 3 Course Fee: \$1.00

 Description: This theme based English course integrates reading, writing, listening, speaking, and critical thinking skills around assignments and activities focusing on occupational education.
 Students will investigate possible career paths, acquire employability and leadership skills, and develop the technology skills necessary for the workplace.
 This competency based class allows students to work at their own pace, exit at a level appropriate to demonstrated skills and knowledge, and earn possible high school completion occupational education, English, and/or elective credits.
-Hours: 5-10 Lecture.